open-telemetry/opentelemetry-js-contrib/GUIDELINES.md

 #### Node.js Core Modules

-In this case, the instrumentation patches a nodejs internal module, which is not versioned (carry the same version of the node runtime).
-The supported versions range is set to `['*']`, and the supported versions is the same as the support of OpenTelemetry for Nodejs versions.
-The README should specify the supported versions of NodeJS and align with the "engines" field in `package.json`.
+In this case, the instrumentation patches a Node.js internal module, which is not versioned because it carries the same version of the Node.js runtime.
+The supported versions range is set to `['*']`, and the supported versions will match OpenTelemetry for Node.js supported versions.
+The README should specify the supported versions of Node.js and align with the "engines" field in `package.json`.

 #### Multiple Modules